mobalab/rag-chat-for-amazon-bedrock/readme.txt

 Not at the moment, but this feature is planned for future versions.

+== Related Projects ==

+This plugin is based on **WP RAG** (https://github.com/mobalab/wp-rag), which provides RAG functionality using external servers and OpenAI's APIs.
+WP RAG for Amazon Bedrock offers a different approach by integrating directly with Amazon Bedrock Knowledge Bases for users who prefer AWS-native solutions.

 == Changelog ==

 = 0.0.1: October 7th, 2025 =